 This is how it works:

 1. Give your Vasa ID when registering for a seeding based race.
-Your Vasa ID can be found under personal details on My pages.
+Your Vasa ID can be found under personal details on My pages, My Account, My profile.
 If you do not have a Vasa ID, contact the Vasaloppet administration and one will be arranged.
 (Tip!
 Write down your Vasa ID for easy access in the future.)